gaisdav/gaisdav/README.md

 ### Hi there 👋

-I'm Gaisar, a front-end software engineer with 7 years of experience.
-My expertise includes React, TypeScript, MobX, and NestJS.
-Additionally, I have a good knowledge of Vue, React Native and Redux.
-I utilize Jest and Storybook for testing.
-I have experience launching projects on various technologies.
-Currently, I'm responsible for creating a library of React components.
+I'm Gaisar, a front-end/fullstack software engineer with over than 7 years of experience.
+My expertise includes React, TypeScript, MobX, and NodeJS.
+Additionally, I have a good knowledge of Vue, Redux, React Native and PWA.
+In my testing practices, I rely on industry-standard tools like Jest and Storybook to ensure the reliability and quality of my codebase.
+Throughout my career, I've successfully launched numerous projects spanning various technologies, demonstrating my adaptability and versatility in delivering high-quality solutions.
+Currently, I'm immersed in the development of a CRM system tailored specifically for company managers.
+This responsibility has honed my ability to understand complex business needs and translate them into robust technical solutions.
-I am a responsible, open-minded, and honest individual who works well in a team.
+As an individual, I pride myself on being responsible, open-minded, and honest.
 I would be pleased to offer my skills and experience to your projects.
 Thank you!

 [LinkedIn](https://www.linkedin.com/in/gaisdav/?locale=en_US)